 The Graduate School offers a three-hour weekly course for all international graduate students and their spouses.
 This course focuses on the language and communication skills necessary to achieving academic success in graduate school and beyond.
 The goals of the course are to encourage students to improve their pronunciation of American English so that they can be understood effortlessly in both formal and informal situations, to enable students to improve their listening comprehension and fluency in interactions which are typical of academic settings, to give students opportunities to practice making presentations, and to develop students' confidence in their interactions with advisors, fellow students, and other professionals in their fields.
 Constructive feedback of students' videotapes and audio recordings is an essential component of the course.
 Please contact the Course Director, Ilsa Burns, to enroll.

-Check out the Graduate Student Housing Community at Browning Square, The Centre Court Apartments, and The Quadrangle.
+Check out the Graduate Student Housing Community at Browning Square and The Quadrangle.